US Star Pacific Wrecks Your donation today supports the next 15 years

 Sinking History

 This ship is also sometimes spelled 'Kenshin'.
 Built at Kobe as and launched on August 3, 1940, completed on October 10, 1040.
-Commandeered by the Navy on July 8, 1943 and used as a cargo ship.
+Requisitioned by the Imperial Japanese Navy (IJN) on July 8, 1943 as a cargo ship.

 Wartime History